Chair Seat Weaving #101 Basics

 The 7-step method of hand chair caning is tedious and time-consuming to weave, but a lovely, strong, and durable pattern when completed.

-There are also many other designs that can be woven through the holes, but this one has proven to be the most durable and long-lasting.
+Many other designs can be woven through the holes, but this 7-step method has proven to be the most durable and long-lasting.

-Please take a look at the Free, Hand Chair Caning Instructions page if you’d like to try your hand at this rewarding craft!
+Please take a look at my Free, Hand Chair Caning Instructions page if you’d like to try your hand at this rewarding craft!

 Cane Webbing, Spline, Pressed, Machine Woven, Sheet, or Panel Cane